-A good wrought iron eel spear with five flattened tines with serrated edges.
-The spear is pitted which gives it a very ancient and attractive look and is constructed from flat metal.
+A good early 19th Century wrought iron eel spear with four flat prongs with very slight serrated edges.
+The spear is attached to a cut down branch handle.
+The metal being heavily pitted which gives it a very ancient and attractive look.